Land Clearing Cost Per Acre in Eastern NC: What Our Real Jobs Cost (2026)

 This is the core of the job.
 Every tree, bush, vine, and sapling on the parcel has to come down.
 On light-density land, our forestry mulcher handles this in a single pass.
 The Takeuchi TL12R2 drives through and grinds everything into mulch that stays on the ground.
 No hauling, no burning, no brush piles.

-On heavier land with larger trees, we fell them with chainsaws, then process the brush with the mulcher or push it with the Hyundai HX120LC excavator.
+On heavier land with larger trees, we fell them with chainsaws, then process the brush with the mulcher or push it with an excavator run by our operator partners.
 The bigger the trees, the more crew time and equipment transitions are involved.

 Debris Handling